 TGax Editor: Change the paragraph below as follows (#CID 21062):

-An HE AP may request TWT participation by all associated STAs that have declared support for TWT by setting the TWT Requester Support subfield or the TWT Responder Support subfield in the Extended Capabilities element to 1 or by setting the Broadcast TWT Support subfield in the HE Capabilities element to 1.
+An HE AP may request TWT participation by all associated STAs that have declared support for TWT.
+A STA declares support for TWT by setting the TWT Requester Support subfield in the Extended Capabilities element or in the HE Capabilities element(#21062) to 1 or by setting the Broadcast TWT Support subfield in the HE Capabilities element to 1.
 The HE AP makes the request for TWT participation by setting the TWT Required subfield to 1 in HE Operation elements it transmits.
 A STA that supports TWT and that has received an HE Operation element with the TWT Required subfield equal to 1 from the HE AP with which it is associated, shall either negotiate individual TWT agreements, as defined in 26.8.2 (Individual TWT agreements), or participate in broadcast TWT operation, as defined in 26.8.3 (Broadcast TWT operation).

 NOTE—The AP sets the TWT Required subfield to 1 if it is not available outside TWT SPs (see 26.8.2 (Individual TWT agreements) and 26.8.3 (Broadcast TWT operation)).
 The AP might not be available outside TWT SPs if it sets the Responder PM Mode subfield to 1 (see 10.43.7 (TWT Sleep Setup)).